 We run our church with a democratic process.
-Recently, the congregation voted on making improvements to the church building.
+Last Fall, the congregation voted on making improvements to the church building.
 Each year, the voting members of the congregation make decisions about budgets and other important issues at our annual meeting.
 Later this spring, the congregation will vote to choose a new minister.
-Our 5th Principle states: “We affirm and promote the right of conscience and the use of the democratic process within our congregations and in society at large.”
+Our 5th UU Principle states: “We affirm and promote the right of conscience and the use of the democratic process within our congregations and in society at large.”
 For all these reasons, being a voting member is critically important to our church’s success.

 Any level of financial contribution qualifies church members to be voting members.
 We understand that our members come from all economic backgrounds and we want all to be welcome and able to participate in important decisions.
 Participating in church activities is also flexible.
 Whether you just come to Sunday services occasionally, or you serve on 10 committees, all levels of participation are acceptable.